parmoo/parmoo/docs/quickstart.rst

    :doc:`More Tutorials <tutorials/basic-tutorials>`.
  * To start solving MOOPs on parallel hardware, install libEnsemble_ and see the :doc:`libEnsemble tutorial <tutorials/libe-tutorial>`.
+ * To interactively explore your solutions, install its extra dependencies and use our built-in :doc:`viz <modules/viz>` tool.

 Resources
 ---------